Auvergne-Rhône-Alpes: Location

 The Auvergne-Rhône-Alpes administrative region covers an area of 69 711 km2 in the centre and east of the south of France.
 It is a collection of regions of diverse topographies, climates, natural resources, cultures, folklore, architecture, and languages.
-It is bordered by five other administrative regions: Bourgogne-Franche-Comté to the north, Centre-Val de Loire to the northwest, Nouvelle-Aquitaine to the west, Occitanie to the south-west, and Provence-Alpes-Côte d'Azur to the south-east.
-It is also bordered by Italy (Aosta Valley and Piedmont) to the east and Switzerland (Cantons of Geneva, Valais, and Vaud) to the north-east.
+It is bordered by five other administrative regions: Bourgogne-Franche-Comté to the north, Centre-Val de Loire to the northwest, Nouvelle-Aquitaine to the west, Occitanie to the southwest, and Provence-Alpes-Côte d'Azur to the southeast.
+It is also bordered by the Italian regions of Aosta Valley and Piedmont to the east and the Swiss cantons of Geneva, Valais, and Vaud to the northeast.